Nov 062020

 NOTES

-If you don’t have turbinado sugar, not to worry, you could use regular sugar with similar results.
+If you don’t have turbinado sugar, not to worry, you can use regular sugar with similar results.
 The turbinado sugar just adds a little extra crunch that is a nice addition.
-Also, to add a bit more zip in the cookies, I often chop a bit of crystallized ginger and add it to the batter.
-Undoubtedly, whenever I do, I get rave reviews.
+To add more zip to the cookies, I chop some crystallized ginger.
+Then, I add it to the batter.

 TIPS